damienbod/BlazorWebOidc/README.md

 https://github.com/dotnet/blazor-samples/tree/main/8.0/BlazorWebAppOidc

-## Step 2: Switch the OIDC server
+## Step 2: Switch the OpenID Connect server

-Set this as the used client recommends.
+Set this as the used OIDC client recommends.
 If using the default, something like this:

 ```csharp
 builder.Services.AddAuthentication(OIDC_SCHEME)